judycurie/judy/docs/projects/final-project.md

 **Key take aways:**

-- although it is a great idea and I would really like to make it, I have the same problem as with gridstrucutre -> I dont know what material and where to find it and if I find it on time, and even if I find it -> I nevered made inflatable with laser and I have no idea how long it can take me to produce it
+- although it is a great idea and I would really like to make it, I have the same problem as with gridstrucutre -> I don't know what material and where to find it and if I find it on time, and even if I find it -> I never made inflatable with laser and I have no idea how long it can take me to produce it
-- I need a air pump -> following the Neil's advice I reviewd this: https://www.softrobotics.io/, aware about ticking clock for the final project, I gave a shot and emailed them asking if I can borrow one unit for the course time or if there is a chance they can send me the components for assembly of it, however I was left without reply
+- I need a air pump -> following the Neil's advice I reviewed this: https://www.softrobotics.io/, aware about ticking clock for the final project, I gave a shot and emailed them asking if I can borrow one unit for the course time or if there is a chance they can send me the components for assembly of it, however I was left without reply
 - **no inflatable membrane for the final project**

 ##**Week 17** - IP, Planning